This post was first published in 2017 but has been updated in 2019 with the most recent information on the hotel Las Torres, Patagonia

 Hikes & Excursions

-One of the biggest benefits of Las Torres Hotel’s all-inclusive program is access to dozens of half-day and full day excursions around Torres del Paine National Park.
-The excursions are suitable for all fitness levels and range from easy walks ranging from 1-5kms to strenuous 20-30km hikes.
+One of the biggest benefits of Las Torres Hotel’s all-inclusive program that sets it apart from other Torres del Paine hotels is access to dozens of half-day and full day excursions around Torres del Paine National Park.
+The excursions are suitable for all fitness levels and range from easy walks ranging from 1-5kms (0.6 -3 miles) to strenuous 20-30km (12.5 – 18.5 miles) hikes.

-If you are coming to Torres del Paine National Park in hopes of conquering the famous W Trek, Las Torres Hotel offers you an opportunity to do that from the comfort of the hotel, no tents and no dehydrated meals.
-Their “W in Comfort” program visits all three valleys which form the famous “W” circuit, the French Valley, the sector of Las Torres with the Ascencio Valley and the sector of Lago Grey, for no additional cost (included in the All Inclusive programs).
+If you are coming to Torres del Paine National Park in hopes of conquering the famous W Trek, Las Torres Hotel offers you an opportunity to do that from the comfort of the hotel.
+No tents and no dehydrated meals needed.
+Their “W in Comfort” program visits all three valleys which form the famous “W” Circuit: the French Valley, the sector of Las Torres with the Ascencio Valley, and the sector of Lago Grey, for no additional cost (included in the All-Inclusive programs).

 Alternatively, if you are like us and want to conquer the W on your own, Las Torres also offers a number of other excursions around the park that offer a different perspective on the towers and allow you to learn more about the history and the cultural aspects of the area.